 - Pharyngeal tonsil in the throat area

-The pharynx is roughly 5 inches (12cm) long and extends from the nasal cavity to the esophagus or the larynx.
+The pharynx is roughly 5 inches (12 cm) long and extends from the nasal cavity to the esophagus or larynx.

 Anatomically, the pharynx is divided into:

 - Nasopharynx (pars nasalis pharyngis) or epipharynx is the upper portion of the pharynx.
-Cranially, there is the roof of the pharynx (fornix pharyngis), which is where the pharyngeal tonsil is situated.
+Cranially, it is bound by the roof (fornix pharyngis) bearing the pharyngeal tonsil.

-- Oropharynx (pars oralis pharyngis) or mesopharynx begins at the isthmus faucium (see above).
+- Oropharynx (pars oralis pharyngis) or mesopharynx originates in the isthmus faucium (see above).

-- Laryngopharynx (pars laryngea pharyngis) or hypopharynx is the posterior lower part of the pharynx and connects to the esophagus.
+- Laryngopharynx (pars laryngea pharyngis) or hypopharynx is the posterior lower portion of the pharynx and is connected to the esophagus.

-Swallowing is the coordinated action of several muscle groups.
-A special kind of musculature is needed in the pharynx.
-A distinction is made between pharyngeal muscles that constrict (superior, middle, and inferior constrictor muscle) and pharyngeal muscles that shorten and widen the pharynx (palatopharyngeus, stylopharyngeus, salpingopharyngeus, and stylohyoid muscle).
+The coordinated action of several specialized muscle groups facilitates swallowing.
+In the pharynx, a distinction is made between pharyngeal muscles that constrict (superior, middle, and inferior constrictor muscle) and pharyngeal muscles that shorten and widen the pharynx (palatopharyngeus, stylopharyngeus, salpingopharyngeus, and stylohyoid muscle).

 The topography of the pharynx is a popular subject in examinations.
-Laimer’s triangle and Killian’s dehiscence are a part of it.
-They are anatomic weak spots in the posterior wall of the laryngopharynx.
+Laimer’s triangle and Killian’s dehiscence are a part of pharyngeal topology.
+They are anatomically weak spots in the posterior wall of the laryngopharynx.
 Killian’s dehiscence is located between the inferior pharyngeal constrictor muscle and the cricopharyngeus muscle.
-Laimer’s triangle is located under the pars fundiformis, where muscle fibers scatter in a V-shape.
-A so-called Zenker’s diverticulum, which is bagging in the posterior pharyngeal wall, can form in this area.
+Laimer’s triangle is located under the pars fundiformis, where muscle fibers are scattered in a V-shape.
+A so-called Zenker’s diverticulum is found in the posterior pharyngeal wall.

 Diseases of the Oral Cavity

-The common inflammation of the palatine tonsil is referred to as tonsillitis.
+Tonsillitis refers to the common inflammation of the palatine tonsil.
 In most cases, this inflammation is caused by group A, C, or G beta-hemolytic streptococci.
-Tonsillitis and pharyngitis are one of the most common reasons for consulting a physician.
-Besides typical symptoms like fever and fatigue, difficulty swallowing and lymphadenopathy in the mandible can occur.
+Tonsillitis and pharyngitis are one of the most common reasons for physician consultation.
+In addition to typical symptoms such as fever and fatigue, it can present with swallowing difficulty and lymphadenopathy involving the mandible.

 Fungal infections of the oral cavity are most frequently caused by Candida albicans.
-The infection normally only occurs at immunosuppression or after therapy with antibiotics.
+The infection normally occurs only during immunosuppression or after antibiotic therapy.
 Also, diabetic patients are more susceptible to fungal infections.
 A typical symptom is a white coating on the tongue.

 Malignant tumors in the oral cavity are mostly squamous cell carcinomas.
 Risk factors are smoking, chewing tobacco, and regular alcohol consumption.
-Men are roughly eight times more frequently affected than women.
-The oral cavity is easily accessible in terms of an examination and squamous cell carcinomas are very apparent.
-Often, they can be found on the tongue, the gum of the mandible, the lower lip, or on the floor of the mouth.
-Symptoms arise early.
+Men carry a roughly eight-fold higher of developing malignant oral tumors risk than women.
+The oral cavity is easily accessible during an examination.
+Squamous cell carcinomas can be distinguished easily on the tongue, the gum of the mandible, the lower lip, or on the floor of the mouth, with early manifestation of symptoms.

-The most common tumor of the salivary glands is the pleomorphic adenoma.
+Pleomorphic adenoma is the most common tumor of the salivary glands.
 Mostly, the parotid gland is affected.
-The pleomorphic adenoma is a benign tumor and appears individually.
-A capsule surrounds it.
-Excision can be difficult due to the anatomic location of the salivary gland.
-Thus, recurrences occur occasionally.
+Pleomorphic adenoma is a benign tumor and appears individually surrounded by a capsule.
+Excision is complicated by the anatomic location of the salivary gland, leading to occasional recurrences.